Carl von Bismarck

 Carl-Eduard, Prince of Bismarck (Carl-Eduard Otto Wolfgang; born 16 February 1961), often known as Carl von Bismarck, is a German politician.
 A member of the Christian Democratic Union, he sat in the Bundestag from 2005 to 2007.
 He is the current head of the Princely line of the House of Bismarck.
 His oldest son Alexei Count von Bismarck-Schoenhausen is his successor.

 Background and education

-Born on 16 February 1961 in Zürich, Switzerland, as Count of Bismarck-Schönhausen, Carl von Bismarck is a member of the princely House of Bismarck and the son of the lawyer and landowner Ferdinand von Bismarck and the Belgian countess Elisabeth Lippens.
+Born on 16 February 1961 in Zurich, Switzerland, as Count of Bismarck-Schönhausen, Carl von Bismarck is a member of the princely House of Bismarck and the son of the lawyer and landowner Ferdinand von Bismarck and the Belgian countess Elisabeth Lippens.
 He is the great-great-grandson of the German chancellor Otto von Bismarck.

 After receiving his Abitur in 1982, von Bismarck completed his two years of military service at the Bismarck-Kaserne in Wentorf, West Germany.

 In 1985, von Bismarck concluded his training in capital markets investing at Citibank and worked for Shearson Lehman in New York.
 In 1988 he received his bachelor's degree in international business from UCLA.